felixongom/hot/README.md

 Hot\Hot::random(5);
 ```
 ### numbers()
-Generate and returns siquence of number form from up to down.
+Generate and returns sequence of number from down to up or from up to down.
 Takes in the three number parameter; from, to and steps.
 ```php
 Hot\Hot::random(1,8,3);
 // OR